yingweiwo

 Hepatotoxicity

-Mild, transient, asymptomatic elevations in serum aminotransferase levels occur in about 5% of patients receiving parenteral ertapenem for 5 to 14 days.
-These abnormalities are usually self-limited and asymptomatic.
-In the limited period that it has been available, no cases of hepatitis with jaundice have been reported.
-Nevertheless, several instances of cholestatic jaundice arising during or shortly after therapy have been reported with other carbapenems.
-The latency to onset has been within 1 to 3 weeks and the pattern of enzyme elevations is usually cholestatic.
-Immunoallergic features can occur but autoantibodies are rare.
-The course is usually self-limiting, but at least one case of vanishing bile duct syndrome related to a carbapenem has been reported.
-Ertapenem and other carbapenems have not been linked to cases of acute liver failure.
+Approximately 5% of patients receiving ertapenem parenteral administration for 5 to 14 days experience mild, transient, asymptomatic elevations in serum transaminase levels.
+These abnormalities usually resolve spontaneously and asymptomatically.
+No cases of hepatitis with jaundice have been reported during the limited time ertapenem has been marketed.
+However, several cases of cholestatic jaundice have been reported during or shortly after treatment with other carbapenems.
+The incubation period is 1 to 3 weeks, and the pattern of enzyme elevation is typically cholestatic.
+Immune allergic reactions may occur, but autoantibodies are rare.
+The course is usually spontaneous, but at least one case of bile duct disappearance syndrome associated with carbapenems has been reported.
+Ertapenem and other carbapenems have not been found to be associated with cases of acute liver failure.
+Probability score: E (Unproven but suspected cause of clinically significant liver injury).

 References